 Fees and Taxes

-A discussion on taxes could get quite lengthy, but as we know they’re certain and important.
+A discussion on taxes could get quite lengthy, but as we know they are certain and important.
 When you look at after-tax returns, simple index funds are hard to beat.

 Concerning fees, trustees should always be shrewd, even in their evaluation of funds and ETFs that track indices such as the S&P 500.
 In saying this, I’m not talking about the current fee wars being raged at the thousandth of a percentage point level (no that isn’t a typo).

-What I’m cautioning is making sure you avoid S&P 500 index funds that can have total expense ratios of 100 basis points or more versus the ones that only charge four basis points or less.
+What I’m cautioning is making sure you avoid index funds or separate account index tracking strategies with wrap fees that can have total expense ratios or fees of 100 basis points or more versus the ones that only charge four basis points or less.